The ultimate guide to kitesurfing in Sri Lanka

 > Rich local culture and tons of heritage sites.

-Another good time to kitesurf in Sri Lanka is also from December to March.
-Winter is also a festive season in Kalpitiya because the wind does not let us down!
-The only difference is that the wind speed drops a little, but it still remains steady between 14 to 20 knots.
+Another optimal time for kitesurfing in Sri Lanka is from December to March.
+Winter in Kalpitiya is particularly festive due to consistent winds.
+Although the wind speed slightly decreases during this period, it remains steady at 14 to 20 knots

-Without further ado, let’s take a look at our list of kitesurfing locations in Sri Lanka.
+Now, let’s explore our list of kitesurfing locations in Sri Lanka!

 List of some of the best Sri Lankan kitesurfing spots